tolerl/tholaal_com/src/index.md

 ---
 layout: home
-title: Welcome to Tholaal Blog
+title: Welcome to Tholaal Blog ok
 postsHeading: Latest posts
 archiveButtonText: See all posts
 metaDesc: 'This is Tholaal platform for thoughts, ideas and experiences about designing and programming embedded systems.'